vesaemini00-dev/library-api/README.md

 - GET /api/v1/loans — list loans with filters
 - GET /api/v1/reports/top-borrowers — top borrowing members
 - GET /api/v1/reports/overdue-loans — all overdue loans

+---

+## Notes
+lighthouse

+## Limitations
+- SQLite is used for development — switch DATABASE_URL to PostgreSQL for production
+- No rate limiting on endpoints
+- API key auth is simple - a production system would use JWT tokens